-In 1978, at 15 years old, I ran away from home in the Ohio rustbelt and flew to Hawaii where I planned to live in a treehouse.
+In 1978, at 15 years old, I left home in the Ohio rustbelt and flew to Hawaii where I planned to live in a treehouse.
 I found work as a dishwasher, then learned to cook and trained to become a chef.
 At the same time, I discovered Hawaii's big waves and surfing.

 Over the following few years, I learned American Red Cross lifesaving skills, became a County of Hawaii beach lifeguard, and went on to start a surf school.
 I taught surf skills to hundreds of people including international celebrities, movie stars and astronauts from NASA.